ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 Description: Not Found

-# GET /documentcategories/{applicanttypecode}
+# GET /documentcategories/{langcode}

-This service will provides the service for the List of documents categories based on the passed applicant type code.
+This service will provides the service for the List of documents categories based on the passed langcode.

 ### Resource URL
-### `GET /documentcategories/{applicanttypecode}`
+### `GET /documentcategories/{langcode}`

 ### Resource details